-Succulents are different than other houseplants due to their resiliency to the need for water.
+Succulents are different from other houseplants due to their resiliency to water needs.
 The time of year will determine how much water is required to keep the plant alive.
 Neglecting the watering schedule to lose the plant is commonplace.
 Besides, watering a succulent like any other houseplant will be the demise of the succulents.
-Whatever, the following guidelines will help keep the plant alive and healthy in different seasons.
+The following guidelines will help keep the plant alive and healthy in different seasons.

 Create a Record or Phone Alert

-Typically, 7-14 days between watering are necessary to keep the plant alive; however, this may be different depending on the plant or if an arrangement is planted.
-A journal will help keep a quick record of watering and dates and doing this will ultimately allow the plant to live a longer life.
+Typically, 7-14 days between watering are necessary to keep the plant alive; however, this may differ depending on the plant or if an arrangement is planted.
+A journal will help keep a quick record of watering and dates, ultimately allowing the plant to live longer.

-But the highly recommended route is using a succulent tracker app on your phone.
-This simple and powerful app allows the user to identify the plant so a robust watering schedule with alerts may be done.
-(Image below is the screenshot of app: Planta)
+I highly recommend the app, Planta to you.
+It is a succulent tracker app, that helps you identify the plant so a robust watering schedule with alerts can be created before planting.
+(Image below is the screenshot of the app: Planta)

 Indoor Watering by Seasons

 Before watering indoor plants, you should keep a few critical matters in mind.
 Firstly, it's essential to know the specific watering needs of each plant in your collection.
 For example, some plants prefer to be watered more frequently, while others only need water once a week.
 Paying attention to the soil moisture level is also essential, as overwatering can be as damaging as underwatering.
 Additionally, avoid getting water on the leaves or leading to the growth of mold and mildew.